mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MLSCiphertext represents a signed and encrypted message, with protections for both the content of the message and related metadata.
 MLSPlaintext represents a message that is only signed, and not encrypted.
-Applications SHOULD use MLSCiphertext to encode both application and handshake messages, but MAY transmit handshake messages encoded as MLSPlaintext objects in cases where it is necessary for the delivery service to examine such messages.
+Applications MUST use MLSCiphertext to encrypt application messages and SHOULD use MLSCiphertext to encode handshake messages, but MAY transmit handshake messages encoded as MLSPlaintext objects in cases where it is necessary for the delivery service to examine such messages.

 ~~~~~
 enum {